yihang-gao/yihang-gao.github.io/index.md

 <tr>
   <td>
   <p align="left"><b>
   Hi, I'm Yihang, a Libra boy.
 I am currently a Research Fellow at the Department of Mathematics, National University of Singapore, supervised by <a href="https://vyftan.github.io/">Prof. Vincent Y. F. Tan</a>.
 Before that, I obtained my Ph.D.
 (2024) in Mathematics from The University of Hong Kong under the supervision of <a href="https://sites.google.com/view/michael-ng-math/home">Prof. Michael K. NG</a>.
 I received B.S.
 (2020) in Mathematics from Zhejiang University, Hangzhou, P.R.
 China.
-My research interests include Scientific Machine Learning, Optimization, Large Language Models (LLMs), Data Science, and Tensor Computation.
+My research interests include Stochastic Optimization, Optimization for Deep Learning, Large Language Models (LLMs), and Data Science.
  </b></p>
     </td>
   </tr>